-- Select a mobile giving provider, who will then assign your organization a unique phone number and keyword.
+- Select a mobile giving provider to acquire a unique phone number and keyword for your organization.

-- Share your number and keyword with supporters, encouraging them to donate.
+- Share your number and keyword with supporters, encouraging donations.

-- Supporters text the keyword to your organization’s number and receive a link.
+- When supporters text the keyword to your organization’s number, they’ll receive a link.

-- The link routes them to your mobile-responsive donation page, where they safely submit their gifts.
+- The link will send them to your mobile-responsive donation page, where they can securely submit their donations.

 This type of campaign prioritizes convenience for your prospective donors, allowing them the option to get involved immediately, even if they’re not sitting in front of a computer.